euranova/CASS-dataset/README.md

 # CASS Dataset for Summarization

-The code available in this repository allows to clean the
+The code available in this repository allows to clean the CASS dataset and give the split use in the paper 'STRASS: A Light and Effective Method for Extractive Summarization Based on Sentence Embeddings' (Bouscarrat et al., 2019) that will appear in the [Student Research Workshop](https://sites.google.com/view/acl19studentresearchworkshop/accepted-papers) of ACL 2019.

 # 1) Download